vcmi/VCMI.eu/content/news/vcmi-1.2.0-release.md

 ## Biggest update yet!

 VCMI project is gaining momentum recently.
-Thanks to extraordinary activity of developers and supproting community we are able to present you the biggest release yet, containing tons of new features as well as bug fixes.
+Thanks to extraordinary activity of developers and supporting community we are able to present you the biggest release yet, containing tons of new features as well as bug fixes.
 This time we definitely focused on user experience, trying to polish all the features and rectify the issues encountered in the past.

 ## Rendering improvements
 The rendering engine got a rewrite, resulting in smooth and correct animations, as well as overall better performance and lower CPU consumption.
 All the animations should have exactly same timing and order as in original game, and adventure map scrolls smoothly.